-Coed, independent, PK-12th grade school in St. Petersburg, Florida.
+Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 Building ROVs in Eighth Grade